-- Significant on-going efforts that are key to delivering high quality and timely examination of patent applications in support of this APG: - Hire and Retain a High Quality Workforce - Evaluate Examination Time to Ensure Balance of Quality and Pendency - Improve Information Technology (IT) Infrastructure - Improve Compliance with Patent Term Adjustment (PTA) Timeframes - As traditional pendency measures approach acceptable levels, USPTO will start focusing on more refined pendency measures based on the Patent Term Adjustment (PTA) timeframes, which will reduce the number of patent term adjustments issued, and provide applicants with improved pendency predictability.
-Once the USPTO achieves the optimal pendency levels, the agency will continue to closely monitor inventory and application filing levels to continue calibrating the examination capacity to maintain both PTA and pendency goals while optimizing examination quality.
+- Significant on-going efforts that are key to delivering high quality and timely examination of patent applications in support of this APG: - Hire and Retain a High Quality Workforce - Evaluate Examination Time to Ensure Balance of Quality and Pendency - Improve Information Technology (IT) Infrastructure - Improve Compliance with Patent Term Adjustment (PTA) Timeframes - As current pendency measures approach acceptable levels, USPTO will focus on more refined pendency measures based on the Patent Term Adjustment (PTA) timeframes.
+Patent term adjustment (PTA) is a statutory framework which may increase a patent's term because of delays in the examination process.
+PTA focus will reduce the number of patent term adjustments issued and improve pendency predictability.
+Pendency and application filing levels will continue to be closely monitored to calibrate the examination capacity needed to maintain both PTA and pendency goals while optimizing examination quality.